litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

   norm_num at h1
 ```

-**Why Litex is better**: Litex's built-in cardinality operations and proof by contradiction make this straightforward, while Lean requires explicit cardinality computation and multiple proof steps.
+**Comment**: Litex's built-in cardinality operations and proof by contradiction mechanism make this type of proof straightforward and intuitive.

 ---
 ## Example 7: Sets Cannot Contain Duplicate Elements